Timothy Noad

-Timothy Martin Noad MBE (born 1966) is a British calligrapher, heraldic artist and designer of coins and medals.
+Timothy Martin Noad (born 1966) is a British calligrapher, heraldic artist and designer of coins and medals.
 He has created many designs for Charles III, including the Royal Cypher, several official versions of the Royal Arms, the Stole Royal worn at the Coronation, the title page of the Coronation Roll and the reverse of the Great Seal of the Realm.

 Noad trained in Calligraphy, Heraldry and Illumination under Anthony Wood at Reigate School of Art and Design, East Surrey College.
 Since 1986 he has been working at the College of Arms as a freelance heraldic artist and calligrapher, with the titles "Herald Painter" and "Scrivener".
 The majority of Noad's work is carried out in traditional techniques using gouache and gold on vellum.
 He has created Letters patent granting arms to individuals, major corporations and institutions including City of London Livery Companies.
 Other recipients of his work include members of the British and overseas royal families.

-“His exacting aesthetic standards and exquisite artwork, underpinned by great knowledge and intellectual curiosity ensures he is the doyen of heraldic painters.”